Improve Your Score

 Practice pays off-and it can help pay for college, too.

-Students who practice for the SAT for 12 hours using Official SAT Practice on Khan Academy® and improve their score by 100+ points—either from their PSAT/NMSQT® to SAT or SAT to SAT—will earn a chance at a $2,000 scholarship.
+Students in the class of 2020 who practice for the SAT for 12 hours using Official SAT Practice on Khan Academy® and improve their score by 100+ points—either from their PSAT/NMSQT® to SAT or SAT to SAT—will earn a chance at a $2,000 scholarship.

-College Board will award 25 Improve scholarships at the end of the month after every SAT offering.
+College Board will award 25 Improve scholarships at the end of the month when scores are reported after every SAT offering.
 See SAT test dates.

 How to Qualify